Timeline of Greenland: Norwegian colonization and colony

+978: Snæbjörn galti Hólmsteinsson becomes the first Norseman to intentionally navigate to Greenland.

 982: The Norwegian-Icelandic viking known as Eric the Red is banished from Iceland.
-He sails off and discovers the island.
+He sails off and sights the island.
 He decides to name it Greenland to make the island appear more attractive.

-986: Norse Settlement of Greenland begins.
+986: Norse settlement of Greenland begins.

 1000: Eastern Settlement and Western Settlement established.

 1000: Leif Eiriksson departs Greenland for his voyage to what is now Labrador.
 By now, Christianity is well established on the island.

 1263: Greenland then becomes crown dependency of Norway.

 1355: In 1355 union king Magnus IV of Sweden and Norway (Magnus VII of Norway; The Swedish king had been crowned king of Norway through birthright) sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
 Sailors found settlements entirely Norse and Christian.
 The Greenland carrier (Groenlands Knorr) made the Greenland run at intervals till 1369, when she sank and was apparently not replaced.

 c.1500: The last Norse settlements have vanished leaving only the Inuit.